artfulaction/state-officer-md.github.io/CAREANDFEEDING.md

 # Editing - Remote or Local?

-You can work on this content remotely (or, directly on the site), or you can work locally.
+You can work on this content remotely or you can work locally.
+* Working remotely means that you edit the content directly online.
+* Working locally means that you edit a version of the content on your computer, then later "save" it to the site..

 ## Working Remotely